gradyclark03/homelab-project/v1-setup.md

 ## Security Workstation
 I created the Security Onion virtual machine and ran through the setup wizard, creating the account I will use on the machine.
 Once the setup wizard had completed, I set the root password using ```sudo passwd root``` and typing my desired password into the prompts, and I then took a snapshot of the machine.

+No further configuration was required for the time being.

 ## Security Server
 Like with the Corporate Server, I cloned the Ubuntu Desktop client to reduce setup time.